VWO Platform

 Image source: The Good

 Mobile-optimized sites have few if any, popups and reduced graphics in general.
-Icons are used effectively and ‘splash screens’ (the first screen users see when they open an app).
+Icons are used effectively and ‘splash screens’ (the first screen users see when they open an website).

-Having just one call to action (CTA) per page is a recommended feature, too, because online screen real estate is so limited.
+Having just one call to action (CTA) per page is a recommended feature for mobile friendliness, too, because online screen real estate is so limited.

-Even if your marketing strategy is strong—for example, if you’re using advanced SEO to drive traffic to your site, if your website is not mobile-optimized you’ll fail to turn that traffic into conversions.
+Even if your marketing strategy is strong—for example, if you’re using advanced SEO to drive mobile traffic to your site, if your website is not mobile-optimized you’ll fail to turn that traffic into conversions.
+Also, website design for mobile users is key for search engine rankings as major search engines like Google have mobile first as a ranking factor.
 By implementing a ‘mobile-first’ mentality you will see tangible results when it comes to converting visitors into purchasers.
 While developing your mobile-optimized site, make sure you test changes regularly.
 Then, you can see what’s working and what’s not, and tailor your site to fit the needs of your customers—and keep conversion rates high.

 Banner Mobile Optimization for Conversions